-In an ever changing world farmers need a better understanding of market volatility to optimise returns and manage their price risks.
+Facing unprecedented uncertainty, farmers and feed users need a better understanding of market volatility to optimise returns and manage their price risks.

-ODA captures and analyses global as well as local market information.
-Work with ODA to improve your grain sales performance and limit your risks.
+ODA captures and analyses global as well as local market information to improve your grain price performance and limit your risks.